 I read poetry in high school, and enjoyed Margaret Atwood, Anne Hebert, and Sylvia Plath, as well as John Donne, Keats, and some of Shakespeare’s sonnets.
 I wish I’d been introduced to more contemporary poets as a teenager, as they would have been much more relevant and more interesting to me as I went through the ups and downs of adolescence.
 Too much time was spent analyzing meter, and not enough time was spent just enjoying all the ways a poem could be put together.

 I started writing poetry in grade two or three, and wrote a lot during high school at Eric Hamber.
 I started considering myself a poet when my poems started to get published in literary magazines.

-A poet’s mission is to pay attention to what many people overlook, avoid or fail to understand.
+A poet’s mission is to express the inexpressible and to pay attention to what many people overlook, avoid or fail to understand.
 Mary Oliver noted, “To pay attention, this is our endless and proper work.”
-We need to explore beyond the surface details to find underlying emotional truths, find beauty in the quotidien, or find contradictions — the complex in the simple and the simple in the complex.
+We need to explore beyond the surface details to find underlying emotional truths, find beauty in the quotidien, or find contradictions — the complex in the simple, and the simple in the complex.

 As we try to craft a poem, we are ultimately trying to put “the best words in the best order” as Coledridge put it.